நிதியறிவு,சேமிப்பு மற்றும் முதலீட்டுக்கான அறிவு களஞ்சியம்.

 Poland is planning to build a wall along its border with Belarus, primarily to block migrants fleeing the Middle East and Asia.
 But the wall would also divide the vast and ancient Białowieża Forest, a UNESCO World Heritage site which harbours more than 12,000 animal species and includes the largest remnants of primeval forest that once covered most of lowland Europe.

+Frontiers like this are of conservation priority because they often host unique biodiversity and ecosystems but are increasingly threatened by border fortification.
 We are experts in forest ecosystems and two of us combined have more than three decades of experience working in Białowieża, at the intersections of forest, plant and bird ecology.
 In the journal Science, we recently described how the border wall planned by Poland would jeopardise this trans-boundary forest.

 The core of Białowieża is characterised by old-growth forest rich in dead and decaying wood on which mosses, lichens, fungi, insects and also many vertebrates depend.
 Big animals such as the European bison, boar, lynx and wolf inhabit the forest on both sides of the border.